sandialabs/chama/documentation/optimization.rst

 * SensorAssessment: A dictionary whose keys are the sensor names and values are the list of entities that are detected by that sensor

-The following example demonstrates the use of the :py:class:`CoverageSolver<chama.optimize.CoverageSolver>` to solve for scenario-time coverage.
+The following example demonstrates the use of the Coverage Formulation to solve for scenario-time coverage.
 The results list scenario-time pairs that were detected by the sensor placement (listed as 'scenario-time').